 Writing.
 In the harshest times, when I have been so confused and alone, writing has remained my only support and guidance.
 For this reason, I am thankful that writing exists and that I have discovered it.

-Some long years ago I described writing as the centre of everything, surrounded by two outer layers - drawing, and programming; This description still seems to hold true, and perhaps it could be that the external layers have been an expression of my fear to progress towards the centre.
+Some long years ago I described writing as the centre of everything, surrounded by two outer layers – drawing, and programming; This description still seems to hold true.

 I have also discovered dangers and imperfections in writing; It is now my conviction that philosophy should be simple and elegant to be useful, and not some 10-volume monster.
 Also, I have the strong conviction that philosophy and life should be one.
 They interpenetrate in terms of inspiration, goals, and desires.

 Writing also comes from love for stories, adventures, exploration, and for building worlds.
-In my soul I identify with other writers and feel inspiration for the adventure; It feels to me meaningful and profoundly good to create such worlds, as fantasy creates, to the extend that I have attempted to give it the status of „ultimate truth” on several occasions.
+In my soul I identify with other writers and feel inspiration for the adventure; It feels to me meaningful and profoundly good to create such worlds, as fantasy creates, to the extent that I have attempted to give it the status of „ultimate truth” on several occasions.
+But I don’t think it is.

 Illustration.
 I have been drawing all my life, without anybody teaching me, and this has been my oldest and most intuitive support in life; It is a way to capture ideas, to explore and build creatures and worlds; My ideas often come in visual forms; My inner child loves to draw, it has always been scribbling, and drawing, and the desires of that child live on within me.
 There are things that are dear to me in drawing, dear in a way only equal to writing – if even to writing.
 For these reasons, I think drawing is paramount to my definition.